hkthiet2999/server-side-nodejs-course/week01/README.md

 - The new Node module, leaderRouter is implemented and used within your server to support the /leaders end point.

 - The REST API supports GET, PUT, POST and DELETE operations on /leadership and GET, PUT, POST and DELETE operations on /leaders/:leaderId end points.

+## My Submission
+_I have completed this Assignment 01, click [here](https://github.com/smoothkt4951/server-side-nodejs-course/tree/main/week01/Assignment01) to see what I have done to solve the above Assignment_